 Determining Whether You Need to Keep Paying Monthly

-If you purchased a website from Lawyers.com, FindLaw, Dex or YellowPages.com you’re certainly paying a monthly invoice, but you might not be sure what you’re getting from it.
+If you purchased a website from Lawyers.com, FindLaw or Scorpion you are certainly paying a monthly invoice, but you might not understand what you’re actually supposed to be getting.
 You know that your website stays up and running, but the actual benefit you receive from an SEO package can be difficult to measure.
-If you want to be effective in a competitive market, an on-going plan is very likely necessary.
+To be effective in a competitive market, an on-going plan is likely necessary.
 The key is understanding what you are buying and what is a reasonable expectation of what that on-going package will do for you.

 I’ll break down those four categories at the end of this article.
-The thing that’s important at this point is that I do not treat those four elements the same for any two law firms.
-We’re going to make a package based on your current situation and goals that addresses each element appropriately.
+I do not treat those elements the same for any two law firms.
+I will work with you to custom create a package based on your current budget and goals that addresses each element appropriately.

 The benefits of an on-going package SHOULD be fairly easy to see.
 You should not only be seeing an overall good result from your website, but you should also have at least some notion of what it is your provider is doing to grow / stabilize / protect those results.

 Obviously there is a cost, in my case usually between $200 and $1,000 a month.
 I build websites to be successful on their own, but on-going attention for a website will produce better results.
-That said, I also have sites that I’ve built two and even three years ago that have just been sitting there, but producing a good result the whole time….for free.
+It also takes some effort from the firm in terms of contributing content in they way of target markets, messaging, a unique value proposition, and feedback on the results that the website is generating.